AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - Test an when Randomness is involved

-Here what is interesting, in the Rock Paper Scissors game, is that we are faking randomness.
+Here what is interesting, in the Rock Paper Scissors game, is that we are 'faking' randomness.

 ````ruby
     it 'returns a shape' do